canjs/canjs/guides/getting-started-tutorial/templates-and-views.md

 - - -

+Now that we have a basic sketch of our application, and we've covered a few CanJS fundamentals, it's time for us to start building our application.
+We'll begin by working with the application's templates.

 As mentioned in the [introduction](/guides/Tutorial.html), we’re using Stache templates in our app.
 Remember that when we downloaded our custom build of CanJS, we included the `can.stache` plugin.
 The CanJS docs tell us that,